wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 ## Use App Studio to update the Microsoft Teams app manifest

 At this point, the app is complete.
 Recall from our initial test that when the app was added to Microsoft Teams, it had a few todo strings for the description of the app.
-While you could change these values in the project's **./src/manifest/manifest.json** file, you will use App Studio to make these changes.
+While you could change these values in the project's **./src/manifest/manifest.json** file, you'll use App Studio to make these changes.

 First, build, and run the project by running the command **gulp ngrok-serve** in the command line like you did previously.
 This step also creates the Microsoft Teams app package.